TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/pageSlide.md

 ﻿####pageSlide

-Sets how many pages should be visible (to the left and to the right from current) in pager.
+Sets how many pages should be visible (to the left and to the right from current) in a pager.

-**Value:** number from 1 to  total pages count.
+**Value:** a number from 1 to  the total pages count.

 **Default value:** *1*.